MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-In biology it is typical that when the size of a certain cell population gets larger the per capita birth rate in the population decreases.
-Thus the size of a population first increases fast, later it slows down, and in many cases at the end it gets relatively stable, depending on model parameters.
-So to control the birth rate or other quantities we use a class of logistic functions, previously applied by many other authors (see e.g. \cite{KUT85,BP91}).
-In general, the next function is a useful tool to smoothly and flexibly bound a quantity:
+\paragraph*{A logistic function} In biology it is typical that when the size of a certain cell population gets larger the per capita birth rate in the population decreases.
+Thus the size of a population first increases fast, later it slows down, and at the end it gets relatively stable.
+So to control birth rates and other quantities we use a class of logistic functions, previously applied by many other authors (see e.g. Ref.~\refcite{KUT85,BP91}):

-This formula describes a decreasing function which is equal to 1 for $x = 0$, $1/2$ for the threshold value $\theta$, and goes to 0 as $x \to \infty$, see Figure \ref{fig:logistic}.
-Its parameters $\theta$ and $\eta$ are set from case to case.
+This formula describes a decreasing function which is equal to 1 for $x = 0$, $1/2$ for the threshold value $x = \theta$, and goes to 0 as $x \to \infty$, see Fig.~\ref{fig:math_model}C. Its parameters $\theta$ and $\eta$ are set from case to case.
+We set the model parameters so that explosion does not occur.
+In fact, the number of components should always remain in the biologically feasible domain.